macht.sprache. is a project to foster politically sensitive translation between English and German.

 Anna von Rath

-Anna von Rath lives in Berlin and works in the field of social justice, diversity and inclusion.
+Anna von Rath lives in Berlin and works in the field of diversity and inclusion, and as a freelance translator.
 In 2019, she finished her PhD in postcolonial cultural studies.
-She is a co-founder of poco.lit. and is currently translating her first book.
+She is a co-founder of poco.lit.

 Timur Celikel is UI / UX designer and Web-Developer and co-founded völlig ohne 2016.
 He studied Digital Media in Bremen and has 9 years of experience working for a startup and as freelancer in Berlin.

-Kolja Lange works as a full-stack developer.
-He studied Digital Media in Bremen.
+Kolja Lange lives in Berlin and works as a full-stack developer.
+He has 8 years of experience working in a software company and studied Digital Media in Bremen.

 macht.sprache. is an open source project which we are continuously improving.
 If you find any bugs, please contact us at firstname.lastname@example.org and we will try to fix them.
 Additionally, everyone with the capabilities is invited to contribute directly and get involved in our repository: https://github.com/macht-sprache/macht-sprache-app

 We fully acknowledge that such an endeavour can never be complete and such a tool will never be exhaustive.
-At the same time, we trust in the power of collaboration and discussion and, following the project, the software will be available as open source for further development, projects with a different focus, or translation between other languages.
+At the same time, we trust in the power of collaboration and discussion.
+The software is available as open source for further development, projects with a different focus, or translation between other languages.